 Taking a Chance on the Azores

 The Azores is an archipelago of nine volcanic islands in the middle of the Atlantic Island.
-I didn’t even know that much when I booked an eight day trip to this magical destination.
+I didn’t even know that much when I booked an eight-day trip to this magical destination.
 Having stumbled upon a great vacation deal to Terceira Island (thanks Travelzoo!), I decided to take a chance.
 Man, am I ever glad that I did.
-The Azores, specifically Terciera Island, did not disappoint.
+The Azores, specifically Terceira Island, did not disappoint.

-After checking in to the Hotel do Caracol my hubby (the reluctant traveler) and I headed to the capitol city of Angra de Heroisomo.
-Angra is classified as a World Heritage Site by UNESCO.
+After checking in to the Hotel do Caracol my hubby (the reluctant traveler) and I headed to the capital city of Angra de Heroisomo.
+Angra is a UNESCO World Heritage Site.
 There we discovered fascinating history, colorful buildings, cobblestone streets, and one of the most picturesque bays I’ve seen.

 A Drive To the North Side

 The whole of Terceira Island is only 153 square miles.
-Renting a car we set off to explore other areas of the island.
+Renting a car, we set off to explore other areas of the island.
 Leaving the Angra do Heroismo area introduced us to the coastal cliffs that line the rest of the island and make for jaw-dropping views.
-Driving on to the north side we discovered Biscoitos and the natural swimming pools that the area is known for.
-We visited in late May before the main tourist season, so we had these amazing pools to ourselves.
+Driving on to the north side we discovered Biscoitos and the natural swimming pools for which the area is known.
+We visited in late May before the primary tourist season, so we had these fantastic pools to ourselves.

 A Canyoning Adventure in the Azores

 The search for adventure led us to the seaside village of Praia da Vitoria to try canyoning.
 We met our guides from Rope Adventures for what turned out to be a private tour.
 Traveling a little before high season has its advantages.